korporationcl/korporation.cl.github.io/notes/aws_solutions_architect_associate/route53.md

 - Failover routing policy: If you want to have an active-passive setup.
 If the healthcheck does not pass traffic will be redirected.

 - Geolocation routing policy: Traffic will be redirected based on the geo-location of the users.
+It has 3 levels of granularity: `continent`, `country` and `state`.

 - Geoproximity routing (Traffic Flow): Route53 route traffic to your resources based on geo-location of users and AWS resources.
 You can           specificy how much traffic you want to send setting a **bias** value (weight).
 To use this service you need to setup Route53 Traffic Flow.